 Emergencies can happen at any time, to anyone.
 Being prepared does not mean you have to become a prepper.
 Having a basic kit on hand will lessen your stress during emergencies.
 What a kit contains can vary based on where you live and what natural disasters your area is prone to.
 Whether you buy an emergency bag or build your own, having this in your home can make a difference when an emergency happens.
 Building a home emergency kit is a good investment.

 This post may contain affiliate links.
 This means that should you make a purchase after following one of these links I may receive a small commission at no extra cost to you.

 For where we live, the biggest emergency threat is forest fires.
 Our fire season can start in April and generally goes into June.
 However, depending on the year, forest fires can occur much later in the summer.
-We have been very lucky, in the eleven years we have lived here there has never been a major fire near us.
-Two years ago, we had two small fires that were within forty kilometers of town.
+We have been very lucky, in the time we have lived here there has never been a major fire near us.
+Two years ago, we had two small fires that were within forty kilometers of the town.
 This may seem far away, but with the right conditions, a fire can quickly spread.